 NSO Ref.
-Proposed National Strategic Outcome Impact Assessment 2.1 Inter-Urban Roads Maintaining the strategic capacity and safety of the national roads network including planning for future capacity enhancements; Potential for likely significant effects to European Sites in relation to ensuring future capacity of the national road network.
-See Section 6.5 for ving average journey times targeting an average urban speed of 90kph: discussion of transportation impacts associated with the NPF.
-Enabling more effective traffic management within cities and re-allocation of inner city road-space in favour of busbased public transport services and walking / cycling facilities; No potential likely significant effects to European Sites as this relates to traffic management .
-Advancing orbital traffic management solution examples including the Galway Ring Road, Limerick Northern Distributor Road (LNDR) and M8/ N25/ N40 Dunkettle Junction upgrade (approved) in Cork.
+Proposed National Strategic Outcome Impact Assessment 2.1 Inter-L Irban Roads - the strategic capacity and safety of the ads network including planning for future ancements; Potential for likely significant effects to European Sites in relation to ensuring future capacity of the national road network.
+See Section 6.5 for verage journey times targeting an average speed of 90kph: discussion of transportation impacts associated with the NPF. and re-alloc ore effective traffic management within cities ation of inner city road-space in favour of bus- c transport services and walking / cycling No potential likely significant effects to European Sites as this relates to traffic management . including the Distributor orbital traffic management solution examples the Galway Ring Road, Limerick Northern Road (LNDR) and M8/ N25/ N40 Dunkettle Irade (approved) in Cork.
 Potential for likely significant effects to European Sites.
 See Section 6.5 for discussion of transportation impacts associated with the NPF.
-All of the named routes will be subject to project level AA as part of planning.
-2.2 Accessibility to the Northwest Upgraded access to the Letterkenny-Derry City Area utilising existing routes (N2/N14/ A5); Upgrade northern sections of the N4 route and sections of the N3/M3 national primary route; Potential for likely significant effects to European Sites.
-See Section 6.5 for discussion of transportation impacts associated with the NPF.
-All of the named routes will be subject to project level AA as part of planning.
-Progressive development of the Atlantic Economic Corridor from Galway through to Sligo and Letterkenny by completion of the M17/M18 (Gort to Tuam), upgrading sections of the N17 north of Tuam, where required and upgrading the N15/N13 link.
+All of the named routes will be subject to project

+NSO Ref.
+Proposed National Strategic Outcome Impact Assessment level AA as part of planning.
+2.2 Accessibility to the Northwest access to the Letterkenny-Derry City Area ting routes (N2/N14/ A5); Upgrade northern sections of the N4 route and sections of the N3/M3 national primary route; Potential for likely significant effects to European Sites.
+See Section 6.5 for discussion of Progressive development of the Atlantic Economic Corridor from Galway through to Sligo and Letterkenny by completion of the M17/M18 (Gort to Tuam), upgrading sections of the N17 north of Tuam, where required and upgrading the N15/N13 link.